goaop/framework/README.md

 #### 6.1 Custom annotation cache

 By default, Go!
-AOP uses `Doctrine\Common\Cache\PhpFileCache` for caching annotations.
-However, should you need to use any other caching engine for annotation, you may configure cache driver via `annotationCache` configuration option of your application aspect kernel.
+AOP uses `Doctrine\Common\Cache\FilesystemCache` for caching annotations.
+However, if you need to use any other caching engine for annotation, you may configure cache driver via `annotationCache` configuration option of your application aspect kernel.
 Only requirement is that cache driver implements `Doctrine\Common\Cache\Cache` interface.

-This can be very usefull when deploying to read-only filesystems.
+This can be very useful when deploying to read-only filesystems.
 In that case, you may use, per example, `Doctrine\Common\Cache\ArrayCache` or some memory-based cache driver.